odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

 - from the perspective of the server, it is a record of the model *ir_action*, with a field *tag* of type char
-- from the perspective of the web client, it is a widget, which inherit from the class AbstractAction, and is supposed to be registered in the action registry under the corresponding key (from the field char)
+- from the perspective of the web client, it is a widget, which inherits from the class AbstractAction, and is supposed to be registered in the action registry under the corresponding key (from the field char)

-Whenever a menu item is associated to a client action, opening it will simply fetch the action definition from the server, then lookup into its action registry to get the Widget definition at the appropriate key, and finally, it will instantiate and append the widget to the proper place in the DOM.
+Whenever a menu item is associated with a client action, opening it will simply fetch the action definition from the server, then lookup into its action registry to get the Widget definition at the appropriate key, and finally, it will instantiate and append the widget to the proper place in the DOM.